seliestel/allanlab/_pages/research.md

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/mfu_gms.jpg){: style="width: 250px; float: right; border: 10px; margin: 10px"}

-Based at Mae Fah Luang University, the HUSUME research group aims to:
+Based at Mae Fah Luang University, the HUSUME research group's mission is to:

 - provide a forum for members to discuss ongoing research and for developing new research ideas and projects;
 - help members submit research grant applications, both individually and collectively;